Vlhermitte/Skin_cancer_classification/README.md

-# Skin caner classification using CNN
+# Skin cancer classification using CNN

 This is a peronal project that aims to classify skin cancer images using deep learning.
 The dataset from Kaggle.com can be found [here](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000).